 MI Co-operative Education Option

-A co-operative education (Co-op) is an academic program coupled with experiential education attained in partnership between students, employers and an academic institution.
+A Co-operative education (Co-op) is an academic program coupled with experiential education attained in partnership between students, employers and an academic institution.
 The MI Co-op is open to all concentration pathways within the MI program to complete 2 paid, full-time Co-op work terms and gain both paid professional experience in your field of study as well as course credit.
+For more information, please click the button below:

 MI TALint: Toronto Academic Libraries Internship

-To enhance student learning, the Faculty of Information has partnered with University of Toronto Libraries (UTL) to oversee TALInt: the Toronto Academic Libraries Internship.
+To enhance student learning, the Faculty of Information has partnered with University of Toronto Libraries (UTL) to oversee TALint: the Toronto Academic Libraries Internship.
 This is an immersive mentoring opportunity designed to provide a guaranteed 15 hours/week for the full two years of the program (including the summers).
 TALint is not restricted to LIS students, but inclusive of all students interested in careers in academic libraries.
-More information here.
+For more information, please click the button below:

 Note: The TALint program is currently on hold.
 More information will be provided once a return to public spaces is advisable and safe.